 Since WSL is based on ubuntu, you can follow the official ros installation guide for ubuntu by the word.

-If you want to source ros lunar automatically for ever bash session, then
+If you want to source ros melodic automatically for ever bash session, then

 Run a simple test